XPRNetwork/dex-bot/README.md

 - fetchOrderHistory - retrieves order history for a given user
 - submitLimitOrder - submit a buy or sell limit order to the dex in postonly mode (ensure it is a maker trade)

+### Accounts
+- fetchBalances - retrieves all balances for a given user